hritik19/MEMORY-GAME/README.md

 # MEMORY-GAME
 This is a grid based game made with Vanilla JavaScript, HTML and CSS.
-This is also known as Concentration Card Game or Matching Game, in which the player needs to match pairs of cards by turning over the cards one at a time.
+This is also known as Concentration Card Game or Matching Game, in which the player needs to match pairs of cards by flipping over the cards one at a time.

 Inbuilt Functions used in the code: